jupes/general/README.md

 Implement a Queue using two stacks, one for newest entries and one for oldest Implemented a Queue using Linked List

+## Linked List

+Linked list can either be singly or doubly linked, meaning can point to its next or next and previous node.
+It has constant time for insertion and deletion as long as it is at the head or tail.
+Search is linear time.

+## Trees

+### Binary Search Trees
+This is what most folks first think of when they think of trees.
+Each node has at most a left and right child node, either can be null.
+Binary seach trees have a Log N time for insertion, deletion, and search as long as the tree is balanced well.

+### Red-Black Tree

+### Cartesian Tree

+### Splay Tree

+### AVL Tree

+### KD Tree